+In addition, the coverage rates of 95% confidence intervals for β0 and β1 are also calculated to compare the uncertainty between MMR and MCMAR.
+Because β0 and β1 are vectors and the 95% confidence intervals are high-dimensional and not intuitive, we use the multivariate Wald test to judge whether the 95% confidence interval covers the true parameter.
+Taking β1 as an example, the test statistic can be constructed as

+Wald=β1-β1Tcovβ1-1β1-β1

+which follows an asymptotical χ2 distribution with degrees of freedom equal to the number of dimensions of β1.
+When the P value of the test statistic is larger than 0.05, the 95% confidence interval covers the true parameter β1, otherwise it does not cover.
+The coverage rate is more closed to 0.95, and the performance for uncertainty is better.

 4.3 Results

 The comparison of the simulation results between MMR and MCMAR is shown in Table 3.
 As expected, MMR performed best in scenarios with no spatial autocorrelation, i.e., Scen1-rho0 and Scen2-rho0, whereas MCMAR performed very similarly to MMR and even obtained a smaller RMAE for β0, as seen in Scen1-rho0.
-In scenarios with ρ≠0, MCMAR outperformed MMR considerably in all the reported performance indicators, i.e., in estimating the average and city-specific ERRs, estimating the effect of predictors, identifying the causes of heterogeneity, and evaluating the model fit based on the AIC.
+In scenarios with ρ≠0, MCMAR outperformed MMR considerably in estimating the average and city-specific ERRs, estimating the effect of predictors, identifying the causes of heterogeneity, and evaluating the model fit based on the AIC.
 Overall, the advantage increased as ρ increased.
 In Scen2 without any observed predictor contributing to the region-level heterogeneity of ERRs, MMR with a predictor had a high rate of falsely identifying the predictor as being able to explain the heterogeneity, and the false positive rate increased as ρ was larger, even up to 0.971 when ρ=0.8, which is unacceptable in practical studies.
 However, MCMAR with the predictor considerably reduced the false positive rate.
 In Scen1 with a predictor contributing to the region-level heterogeneity, both MMR and MCMAR achieved a power of 1 in correctly identifying the predictor.
 The OPT model achieved performance closer to the ideal MMR in scenarios with ρ=0 than MCMAR and did not reduce the advantage of MCMAR over MMR in scenarios with ρ≠0.
+For the coverage rates of 95% confidence intervals, in Scenario with no spatial dependence, both MMR and MCMAR obtained coverage rates closed to 0.95, while in scenarios with spatial dependence, the coverage rates obtained by MMR is much smaller than 0.95, especially in those with ρ = 0.3 or 0.8, by contrast, MCMAR obtained much better coverage rates.

 Table 3.
 Comparison between MMR and MCMAR in the simulation study